lawrencerowland/Documents-for-discussion/project-success-prediction/READme.md

+# Purpose
-**Machine learning Use Case: Project Success Prediction for large portfolios**
+Project Success Prediction for large portfolios

-**Exec Summary**
+# Resources

+A five minute demo video is available [here](https://github.com/lawrencerowland/Machine-learning-for-project-portfolios/blob/master/project-success-prediction/2019%2006%20Project%20Success%20prediction%20ML%20LR.mov) To view, download.

+Storyline for demo is [here](xxx)

+Our Orange model is [here](xxx)

+Download the Orange environment [here](https://orange.biolab.si/download/)

+# Exec Summary

 Predicting which projects are more likely to succeed would have a high return both in terms of reduced costs and benefits accruing from more successful projects.
 Here we have trained a machine-learning model on their archive of projects, and which will then predict which projects are most likely to succeed and which to fail.
 For projects that the model had not seen, the model achieved a classification accuracy of 89%.
 We believe it is worth exploring further the applications of machine learning for advising companies with large portfolios.

-**Introduction**
+# Introduction

 ![](/images/project-success-prediction/image1.png) We examine the way that a portfolio of projects is overseen by a large Institution.
 We have started with the World Bank as they have data on 12000 projects and which of these were ultimately successful.
 Each project has been rated for Bank Performance as Satisfactory, or Unsatisfactory, Highly Satisfactory etc. after the project concluded by the client.
 This rating label has been used as the target for Learning.
 Each project has about 20 features recorded for it.
 The decision we are seeking to improve is in identifying which projects are unlikely to succeed, and whether they should be cancelled, rescoped, supported, or monitored as a result.
 This task can be selectively generalised to Client portfolios.

-The data is publically available if you are interested in creating a similar model.
+The data is publicly available if you are interested in creating a similar model.
 We were not engaged by the World Bank for this study - but did it because of the excellent data set.

-**Main results**
+# Main results

 We have trained a classification model which predicts which projects will achieve a final rating of Satisfactory.